 In the context of these regulations, the following definitions apply:

-Any and all commercial rights and opportunities in and in relation to the competition including media rights, marketing rights and data rights.
+Any and all commercial rights and opportunities in and in relation to the competition (including all matches) including media rights, marketing rights and data rights.

 The right to compile and exploit statistics and other data in relation to the competition.

 The occurrence of one or more of the anti-doping rule violations set out in the UEFA Anti-Doping Regulations.

 The venue for a UEFA Champions League match or a play-off match, comprising the stadium itself (including scoreboards, advertising board system, video boards, giant screens, clocks, dressing rooms, players' tunnel, technical zone and all seating, hospitality and VIP areas), all areas in the vicinity of the stadium owned, controlled, managed or operated by the club, as well as the area around it, up to and including the fencing surrounding it or roads which naturally demarcate the area of the stadium, the air space immediately above the stadium (if the LOS holds or controls such rights – or is reasonably able to do so), and the broadcaster, press and media areas.